Concierge ABA

 Considerations

-• This exercise is not only matter of answering questions.
+This exercise is not only matter of answering questions.
 It entails personal deixis; the right answer depends on who is asking.
 The primary goal is to teach the child to say “you” when the speaker asks the child what the speaker is holding, to say “I” when the speakers asks about what the child is holding and to use a proper name when the child is asked about what any other person is holding (if that person is not the speaker).
 This discrimination requires considerable practice.

 If the child struggles with these arrangements, segment instruction into smaller ‘switched’ sequences as described in step 3 of Assigning Pronouns to Pictures of Persons 1.

-Additional pronoun exercises can be found in Schnee, 2023 (Level II) and other manuals (Lund and Schnee, 2018, Leaf and McEachin, 1998, Maurice, Green and Luce, 1996).
-And remember, meticulous teaching arrangements (precise use of discrete trial instruction), acute attention to instructor, attention dexterity and conceptual clarity (we USE pronouns vs.'tacti' them) will set you on a clearer path toward teaching children how to use them.
+Additional pronoun exercises can be found in Schnee, 2023 (Level II) or Schnee, 2023 (Kindle ebook) and other manuals (Lund and Schnee, 2018, Leaf and McEachin, 1998, Maurice, Green and Luce, 1996).
+And remember, meticulous teaching arrangements (precise use of discrete trial instruction), acute attention to instructor, attention dexterity and conceptual clarity (we USE pronouns vs.'tact' them) will set you on a clearer path toward teaching children how to use them.
 Once rudiments are in place, it is essential to begin to place children in activity in which use is required.
 For example, in a simple matching game, pronouns can be practiced.
 Pronoun use would come from questions such,"Who got a match?" > (I did, you did, Mommy got a match), "Who's turn?" > (My turn, your turn, Alan's turn) "Did I get a match?"> (No, I got a match, Yes, you got a match, No Alan got a got a match) "It is X's turn? > No, it's your turn, Yes, it's my turn, etc.) Being able respond to these kinds of statements and questions not only calls for abilities in pronoun use, but also for the ability to confirm/disconfirm, take turns in this game, refute and obviously, how to play the matching game.
 Appropriate use and responses to pronouns indicates that children are squarely 'in the pronoun language game'.
 At last.